pran-av/quartz/content/Vibhuti/Experiences/Setting Up Row Level Security Policies.md

 ### Use Centralised Database Functions

 A function to fetch campaign ids can shorten the long queries in tables below the campaign hierarchy.
+This is one of the ways to consolidate logics within different RLS policies at one place - and would help make the fetching faster.

+>[!note] Debugging RLS Issue on Supabase
+>
+>While I was writing this, I was also debugging my app because it was facing rejection from RLS policies for a particular table where an `INSERT` operation was required to be performed by an anonymous user.
+>
+>I am scripting down my experience of resolving it at [[Setting Up Row Level Security Policies]].
+Head over there for more RLS stuff.